-Not every one of the untargeted individuals killed in The sum of the totals of 2,599 alleged night raids was a non-combatant civilian.
+Not every one of the untargeted individuals killed in night raids was a noncombatant civilian.
 But the socio-cultural and physical setting of the raids guarantees that the percentage of civilians in that total is extremely high.

-Within the Afghan compounds that are the physical Nov.
-18 to Feb.
-18. targets of US night raids live extended family households that normally include not only the male raids for the entire 10 months. head of family and his wife, but his brothers, sons and cousins and their families.
+Within the Afghan compounds that are the physical targets of U.S. night raids live extended family households that normally include not only the male head of family and his wife, but his brothers, sons, and cousins and their families.